codemagic-ci-cd/codemagic-docs/content/yaml/yaml-skip-build-and-build-steps.md

 Both keys `includes` and `excludes` in `changeset` are *optional*.
 If the `includes` key is not specified, its value will default to `'.'`.
 The `excludes` key defaults to no exclusions.

-If you use a monorepo, each workflow could be responsible for building a part of your application.
+If you use a monorepo, each workflow can be responsible for building a part of your application.
 Use conditional workflow triggering and specify the path to the application in the changeset as in the example below.

 ```yaml
 workflows: